Original Research Open Access Logo

 Total oxidant status (TOS) assay

 The TOS levels of the serum were determined using Erel's method that was based on the oxidation of ferrous ion-O-dianisidine complex to ferric ions by oxidants present in the sample20.
 The ferric ions in acidic medium formed a colored complex with xylenol orange.
-Briefly, a solution of 900 μL of H2SO4 25 mM containing 150 μM of xylenol orange, 140 mM NaCl and 1.35 M glycerol was mixed with 100 μl of serum or standard TOS.
-Then, 45 μl of solution containing 5 mM ferrous ion and 10 mM O-dianisidine in H2SO4 25 mM was added to the mixture.
+Briefly, a solution of 900 μL of HSO 25 mM containing 150 μM of xylenol orange, 140 mM NaCl and 1.35 M glycerol was mixed with 100 μl of serum or standard TOS.
+Then, 45 μl of solution containing 5 mM ferrous ion and 10 mM O-dianisidine in HSO 25 mM was added to the mixture.
 After 5 minutes, color intensity was measured spectrophotometrically at 560 nm.
-TOS were calculated from a standard curve using hydrogen peroxide as a standard TOS and the results were expressed in µM H2O2 Equivalent/L.
+TOS were calculated from a standard curve using hydrogen peroxide as a standard TOS and the results were expressed in µM HO Equivalent/L.

 Oxidative stress index